Ecosystem management: Pre-industrialization

 Sustainable ecosystem management approaches have been used by societies throughout human history.
-Prior to colonization, Indigenous cultures often sustainably managed their natural resources through intergenerational traditional ecological knowledge (TEK).
-In TEK, cultures acquire knowledge of their environment over time and this information is passed on to future generations through cultural customs, including folklore, religion, and taboos.
-Traditional management strategies vary by region, and examples include the burning of the longleaf pine ecosystem by Native Americans in what is today the southeastern United States; the ban of seabird guano harvest during the breeding season by the Inca; the sustainable harvest practices of glaucous-winged gull eggs by the Huna Tlingit; and the Maya milpa intercropping approach, which is still used today.
+Prior to colonization, indigenous cultures often sustainably managed their natural resources through intergenerational traditional ecological knowledge (TEK).
+In TEK, cultures acquire knowledge of their environment over time and this information is passed on to future generations through cultural customs including folklore, religion, and taboos.
+Traditional management strategies vary by region; examples include the burning of the longleaf pine ecosystem by Native Americans in what is today the southeastern United States, the ban of seabird guano harvest during the breeding season by the Inca, the sustainable harvest practices of glaucous-winged gull eggs by the Huna Tlingit, and the Maya milpa intercropping approach (which is still used today).